-I’m not a fan of the Mayor Michael Bloomberg and his administration’s tactics overall but, in a sense, their decision to redesign this historic park led me to writing this blog.
+I’m not a fan of former Mayor Michael Bloomberg and his administration’s tactics overall but, in a sense, their decision to redesign this historic park led me to writing this blog.
 It’s an independent, hyper-local effort covering news and other issues.

 Writing this blog about Washington Square Park helped me recall and experience the power of place.
 Places have special energy and different ones resonate I imagine for different people.
 I think that energy remains within the space (no matter what crazy plans get enacted).

 My very first post was called “The Magical Park” and the tagline on this blog was “the chronicles of a beloved park and a city government overcome by its own power.”

 I continue to cover the redesign of the park but over time expanded the outlook to include – history of the park, events at the park, Greenwich Village, other city issues, other parks, privatization of public space, wildlife in the park, animals in the city, preservation, trees/protection of nature, city agencies (of course, the Parks Department), other blogs, and more!